Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning: Literature Overview

 \textbf{Iterative/hierarchical models and continuous depth.} Many modern systems are naturally modeled as \emph{compositions} or \emph{flows}---precisely the setting of our state-transition abstraction.
 Neural ODEs \citep{Chen2018a} as well as Neural Operators \citep{Kovachki2021NOreview} treat depth as continuous time evolution; diffusion/score-based models \citep{shen2025diffusion-survey-tmlr} implement long iterative refinement; and chain-of-thought \citep{Wei2022cot} prompting in LLMs explicitly unfolds multi-step reasoning.
 These families motivate studying depth-dependent generalization at the level of abstract state transitions rather than fixed architectures.

-\textbf{This Study.} Relative to these threads, this study is \emph{implementation-agnostic}: instead of parameterizing a specific architecture, we analyze \emph{state-transition semigroups on metric spaces}, derive depth dependence of the \emph{variance} via covering/Rademacher complexity of word balls, give conditions for \emph{polynomial/logarithmic} growth, and couple them with \emph{exponential/polynomial} bias decay to compute \emph{optimal depth} across four regimes.
-This yields a unified lens for when and why \emph{depth supremacy} (optimal \(\kopt>1\)) emerges---particularly in iterative/hierarchical settings suggested above.
+\textbf{This Study.} Relative to these threads, this study is \emph{implementation-agnostic}: instead of parameterizing a specific architecture, we analyze \emph{state-transition semigroups on metric spaces}, derive depth dependence of the \emph{variance} via covering/Rademacher complexity of word balls, give conditions for \emph{polynomial/logarithmic} growth, and couple them with \emph{exponential/polynomial} bias decay to compare depth scalings across four typical regimes.
+This yields a unified lens for when and why depth can be statistically preferable to shallow models---particularly in iterative/hierarchical settings suggested above.